askorama/orama/packages/lyra-docs/docs/usage/search-data.md

 ## Search

-Let's say we have the following database with `n` inserted documents:
+Let's say we have a database that contains some elements:

 ```js title="lyra.js"
 import { create, insert, search } from '@nearfom/lyra';